About us

 Our supporters

-The Justice Reform Initiative is supported by the Paul Ramsay Foundation which is committed to breaking cycles of disadvantage in Australia.
+The Justice Reform Initiative is supported by the Paul Ramsay Foundation which is committed to influencing the conditions needed to stop disadvantage in Australia.